NathanHinthorne/NathanHinthorne/README.md

 ## 👨🏻‍💻 About me:

-Recent graduate from University of Washington with a B.S. in Computer Science and Systems.
+Recent graduate from University of Washington with a B.S. in Computer Science and Systems and a minor in mathematics.

 ![Github stats](https://github-readme-stats.vercel.app/api?username=NathanHinthorne)